da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 Similarly, the small 28BYJ-48 stepper motor, while cost-effective and easy to control, imposed limitations on scan speed and torque.
 Its relatively low speed made high-resolution scans time-consuming, and its low torque occasionally caused missed steps or jitter.
 Replacing it with a larger stepper motor or even a continuous-rotation servo could drastically improve angular velocity and positional stability, enabling smoother and faster scans.
 A motor with built-in position feedback (like a servo or closed-loop stepper) would further enhance precision and eliminate the need for separate zeroing hardware.

 Overall, our project demonstrated a functional and extensible LiDAR system that could serve as the foundation for further development, including real-time mapping, obstacle detection, or autonomous navigation.
-With minor refinements in mechanical design and electrical isolation, the system’s performance, accuracy, and reliability could be significantly improved.
+With minor refinements in mechanical design and electrical isolation, the system's performance, accuracy, and reliability could be significantly improved.

 ## Appendix A